Director since 2004

 Blaine J. O’Connell, a respected healthcare business consultant, retired as Senior Vice President of Finance and Chief Financial Officer at Froedtert Health System — an HBCS client for over 25 years.
 He serves on various governing and advisory boards in the healthcare field.

 Blaine holds a Master’s of Business Administration Degree in Finance and Accounting from Northwestern University’s Kellogg Graduate School of Management, and a Bachelor of Science Degree in Psychology from the College of the Holy Cross.
 He is a Certified Public Accountant, and a member of the American Institute of CPAs.

 For more than 30 years, Doug has held a variety of executive healthcare management positions, most recently as co-founder and first President/CEO of the Jefferson Health System in Philadelphia.

-In addition, Doug has served on the Advisory Boards of Northern Michigan Regional Hospital, 1-800-doctors, and MedAssets.
-He is a Life Fellow in the American College of Healthcare Executives, a Life Member of the Kathadin Medical and Philosophical Society of Philadelphia, and has served on the Board of the American Red Cross, the American Heart Association, and the Boy Scout/Girl Scouts of America.
+In addition, Doug serves on the Board of Trustees of the Munson Charlevoix Area Hospital; and on the Board of Trustees of the Munson Charlevoix Hospital Foundation; and, on the Board of Trustees of the Boulder Park Nursing & Rehabilitation Center.
+He is a Life Fellow in the American College of Healthcare Executives, and a Life Member of the Kathadin Medical and Philosophical Society of Philadelphia.
+Doug is currently a member of the Board of the Charlevoix Circle of Arts, and he has served on the Board of the American Red Cross, the American Heart Association, and the Boy Scout/Girl Scouts of America.

 Doug received his Bachelor of Science Degree from Ohio State University and a Master of Hospital Administration Degree from the University of Michigan.